ttaubert/octoblog/source/_posts/2014-11-17-the-sad-state-of-server-side-tls-session-resumption-implementations.markdown

 always generate a session ticket key on startup and use it to encrypt tickets for the whole lifetime of the process.

+A graceful daily restart of HAproxy *might* be the only way to trigger key rotation.
+This is a *pure assumption* though, please do your own testing before using that in production.

 ### Disabling Session Tickets

 You can disable session ticket support in HAproxy using the